accounts-js/accounts/website/docs/server.md

 ### Find a user

-Find a user by his id.
+Find a user by their id.

 ```javascript
 const user = await accountsServer.findUserById(userId);